Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Iamouma/README.md

      - Add to PATH (this allows you to open VSCode from the command line).
    - Click Install to begin the installation process.

-### Step 3: Launch VSCode
+Launch VSCode

-1. Once the installation is complete, ensure the option to Launch Visual Studio Code is checked and click Finish.
+(1).
+Once the installation is complete, ensure the option to Launch Visual Studio Code is checked and click Finish.

-2. VSCode will open, displaying a welcome screen with various options and tips.
+(2).
+VSCode will open, displaying a welcome screen with various options and tips.

-### Step 4: Customize VSCode
+Customize VSCode by installing extensions

-#### Installing Extensions

 Extensions enhance the functionality of VSCode.
 Common extensions include:

-1. Python:
+(1).
+Python:
    - Open the Extensions view by clicking the Extensions icon in the Activity Bar on the side of the window or pressing Ctrl+Shift+X.
    - Search for "Python" and click Install on the official Python extension by Microsoft.

-2. C/C++:
+(2).
+C/C++:
    - Search for "C/C++" and install the extension by Microsoft.

-3. ESLint (for JavaScript/TypeScript):
+(3).
+ESLint (for JavaScript/TypeScript):
    - Search for "ESLint" and install the extension by Dirk Baeumer.

-4. Prettier (code formatter):
+(4).
+Prettier (code formatter):
    - Search for "Prettier - Code formatter" and install the extension by Prettier.

-#### Configuring Settings
+Configuring Settings

-1. Open Settings:
+(1).
+Open Settings:
    - Go to File > Preferences > Settings or press Ctrl+,.

-2. Common Settings:
+(2).
+Common Settings:
    - Font Size: Adjust by searching for Editor: Font Size.
    - Theme: Change the color theme by searching for Color Theme and selecting your preferred theme.
    - Auto Save: Enable auto-save by searching for Files: Auto Save and setting it to afterDelay.

-#### Configuring Python
+Configuring Python

-1. Interpreter:
+(1).
+Interpreter:
    - Press Ctrl+Shift+P to open the Command Palette.
    - Type Python: Select Interpreter and choose the appropriate Python interpreter.

-2. Linting:
+(2).
+Linting:
    - Open settings (Ctrl+,) and search for Linting.
    - Enable Python > Linting: Enabled and select your preferred linter (e.g., Pylint).

-### Step 5: Troubleshooting
+Troubleshooting

-#### Common Issues

-1. Extensions Not Installing:
+(1).
+Extensions Not Installing:
    - Ensure you have a stable internet connection.
    - Check for any proxy settings that might be blocking access.

-2. Python Interpreter Not Found:
+(2).
+Python Interpreter Not Found:
    - Ensure Python is installed and added to your system PATH.
    - Verify by running python --version in a command prompt.

-3. Code Not Running:
+(3).
+Code Not Running:
    - Check the integrated terminal settings.
    - Ensure the correct interpreter or compiler is selected.

-### Step 6: Finalize Setup
+Finalize Setup

-1. Open a Project Folder:
+(1).
+Open a Project Folder:
    - Go to File > Open Folder and select your project directory.

-2. Version Control:
+(2).
+Version Control:
    - If using Git, ensure it's installed and configured.
    - Open the Source Control view by clicking the Source Control icon in the Activity Bar or pressing Ctrl+Shift+G.

+(3).
+Workspace Settings:
+   - Configure workspace-specific settings by opening the settings (Ctrl+,), switching to the Workspace tab, and adjusting as needed.

+Explore and Enhance

+(1).
+Explore Built-in Features:
+   - Utilize IntelliSense, debugging, and integrated terminal.

+(2).
+Install Additional Extensions:
+   - Explore the Extensions marketplace for more tools relevant to your workflow.

 3. Set Up Version Control System:
    Install Git and configure it on your local machine.
 Create a GitHub account for hosting your repositories.
-Initialize a Git repository for your project and make your first commit. https://github.com
+Initialize a Git repository for your project and make your first commit. https://github.com.

 4. Install Necessary Programming Languages and Runtimes:
   Instal Python from http://wwww.python.org programming language required for your project and install their respective compilers, interpreters, or runtimes.
 Ensure you have the necessary tools to build and execute your code.